Daniel300v/FPGA-perceptron/README.md

 - How does this scale with sequential neurons?
 - How does this scale with neurons in parallel?
 - How does this scale with more than one input to the neuron?
-- How does this scale when reducing its limitations, such as using true multiplication or?
+- How does this scale when reducing its limitations, such as using true multiplication?